-- each volunteer.
-Three (3) references must be provided, contacted, and documented on the completed form; - Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; - d.
+- c.
+Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; - d.
 Require adult volunteers, involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
 Valid driver's license (a copy must be annually updated and on file); and - ii.
-Safe driving record check
+Safe driving record check.

 - A. Programs shall develop a training and development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Job appropriate orientation and training specific to the JCPC funded program, within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
+At a minimum, the plan shall include the following: - Job appropriate orientation and training specific to the funded program, within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS-JCPC and Community Programs Section policies.
 Written documentation of the program orientation and policy training must be available to the JCPC and/or DPS upon request. - 2.
 Programs must offer training opportunities (i.e., internal, in-person and/or online) that will lead to continued personal and professional development. - 3.
 Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
 Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles. - 5.
 Programs providing treatment services that employ staff who are eligible by degree or credential to provide such treatment, or who receive clinical supervision by someone who is eligible to provide such treatment.
 All professional and volunteer staff who lead program activities that require special skills or certification must be trained in the skills necessary for each particular activity.